-A potential and appealing precision oncology method is matching the proper targeted therapy to the right patient based on the particular molecular genetic mutations in each cancer patient's tumour.
-Oncompass Medicine matches genetic alterations detected in patients' tumour samples with effective targeted cancer therapy using AI-based algorithms.
+A potential and appealing precision oncology method is matching the properly targeted therapy to the right patient based on the particular molecular genetic mutations in each cancer patient's tumor.
+Encompass Medicine matches genetic alterations detected in patients' tumor samples with effective targeted cancer therapy using AI-based algorithms.
 Patients will be able to obtain precisely targeted treatments based on the type of malignant tissue they have.
-Their RealTime Oncology Treatment Calculator can greatly improve the selection of the best targeted therapy for each cancer patient based on their cancer's unique molecular genetic profile.
+Their RealTime Oncology Treatment Calculator can greatly improve the selection of the best-targeted therapy for each cancer patient based on their cancer's unique molecular genetic profile.

 Embedded and digestible sensors